FatFIRE is one of several Financial Independence Retire Early (FIRE) types.

 The amount you need would include all expenses, discretionary spending, and luxuries.

-This is usually enough money for you to live without needing to budget or cut coupons.
+This is usually enough money to live without budgeting or cutting coupons.

-You can start by finding out how much you spend each year and then adding your expected luxuries.
+You can start by determining how much you spend each year and adding your expected luxuries.

 I use Personal Capital to track my expenses.
 (Get a $20 Amazon Gift Card with this link when you add at least one investment account containing a balance of more than $1,000 within 30 days)

 The formula to calculate your FatFIRE number is almost the same as regular FIRE.

 The number is larger because you are including yearly expenses plus luxury spending.

 Vacations, dining out, nicer cars, and fancier clothes are all options with FatFIRE.

 So instead of yearly expenses, the formula uses your desired yearly spending.